Homosexuality and the Church of Jesus Christ of Latter-day Saints: Homosexuality after death

-On several occasions between 2006 and 2009 multiple top leaders stated that attractions to those of the same sex won't exist after death, saying "it must be true" that "gay or lesbian inclinations" will "not exist post-mortality", and only occur "right now in mortality."
-The 2007 church publication "God Loveth His Children" stated that, "others may not be free of this challenge [of same-gender attraction] in this life" but that "our bodies, feelings, and desires will be perfected in the next life so that every one of God’s children may find joy in a family."
-The 2012 church website MormonsAndGays.org also stated that "a person’s attraction to the same sex can be addressed and borne as a mortal test.
+According to religious scholar Taylor G. Petrey, much of the LDS Church's opposition to same-sex relationships stems from its current teachings on the afterlife and the kinds of relationships that will exist there.
+On several occasions between 2006 and 2009, multiple top leaders stated that attractions to those of the same sex won't exist after death, saying "it must be true" that "gay or lesbian inclinations" will "not exist post-mortality", and only occur "right now in mortality."
+The 2007 church publication "God Loveth His Children" stated that, "others may not be free of this challenge [of same-gender attraction] in this life" but that "our bodies, feelings, and desires will be perfected in the next life so that every one of God's children may find joy in a family."

+The 2012 church website MormonsAndGays.org also stated that "a person's attraction to the same sex can be addressed and borne as a mortal test.
 It should not be viewed as a permanent condition. ... some people ... may not have the opportunity to marry a person of the opposite sex in this life, a just God will provide them with ample opportunity to do so in the next."
-Additionally, in the church's plan of salvation noncelibate gay and lesbian individuals will not be allowed in the top tier of heaven to receive what's called exaltation to become like God unless they repent, and a heterosexual marriage is a requirement.
+In the church's plan of salvation noncelibate gay and lesbian individuals will not be allowed in the top tier of heaven to receive what's called exaltation to become like God unless they repent, and a heterosexual marriage is a requirement.
+Author Charlotte Scholl Shurtz stated that the focus on Heavenly Parents as a cisgender, heterosexual couple enshrines heteronormativity and teaches that heterosexuality is an essential prerequisite to godhood.
+She further said that current teachings deny exaltation and godhood for LGBTQ people unless they eternally perform a cisgender, heterosexual relationship after death.